abraverm/ansible-sonar-deployment/README.md

 Install required roles by:

   ansible-galaxy install -r ./roles/requirements.yml -p roles

+Edit the inventory file with your ui and db hosts.

+Deploy your env by running:

+  ansible-playbook -i inventory playbook.yml

 For Ansible-Tower:

- Inventory
+ -  Inventory

     - Create inventory of 2 hosts.
 The name of the hosts would be "db" and "ui".
     - Include the next extra_vars for every host:
-	 ansible_host: <Enter your host here>
+	 -  ansible_host: {Enter your host here}
-	 ansible_ssh_user: root
+	 -  ansible_ssh_user: root

- Project
+ - Project

     - Create project for sonar and connect it to our git repo

- Job_Template
+ - Job_Template

     - Create one under sonar project you have been created.
     - Choose playbook.yml file from sonar project.
     - choose our inventory with the 2 hosts.